-Call the clinic and get scheduled for a nurse visit for a drain removal when:
+Call or mychart message to get scheduled for a nurse visit for a drain removal when:

-- Your TOTAL output for the entire day is 20 ml or less for 2 consecutive days. - Keep separate records for each drain and it's output.
+- Your TOTAL output for the entire day is 20 ml or less for 2 consecutive days. (we do not count the current date in the total) - Keep separate records for each drain and it's output.